 Buys Ballot's Law

 This gives rise to what is known as “Buys Ballot's Law”.
-Named after Christoph Buys Ballot, a Dutch meteorologist in the 19th century, Buys Ballot's Law says that if you stand with your back to a wind and extend your left arm directly out from your side, you will be pointing at the centre of the Low pressure zone.
+Named after Christophorus Buys Ballot, a Dutch meteorologist in the 19th century, Buys Ballot's Law says that, in the Northern Hemisphere, if you stand with your back to the wind and extend your left arm directly out from your side, you will be pointing at the centre of the Low pressure zone.
 Knowing where the Low is centred and what your position is relative to its centre can be very useful in your planning.
 In the Northern Hemisphere, winds blow counter-clockwise around a Low.
 Winds will blow generally parallel to isobars, so seeing where you are located relative to the movement of the Low will give you some insight into how the winds are going to change as it passes.
 The closer the isobars, the stronger the wind.

 Here are some useful things, courtesy of NOAA, to keep in mind about barometric pressure.

 The barometer rises highest of all for north and east winds; for all other winds it sinks.

 The barometer UNSETTLED (unsteady pressure)

 Motion upwards, indicates the approach of fine weather

 Motion downwards, indicates the approach of foul weather.